» go back «

 With your flesh and skin, use your skin...

 This song I enjoy because it sounds like they are making the guitar throw up.
-It is a disgusting song with breaks of tired, hopeless pleas that go unheard by anybody, like you're struggling to sleep in a silent house.
+It is a disgusting song.

 I was in love with this song from the first time I heard it—like every Depeche Mode song that comes into my life.
 The lyrics are almost childishly simplistic and Gahan's monotone voice in this song makes it hard to tell his mood—whether he's angry, disappointed, desperate, numb, sad, etc. But I find DM's simple lyrics incredibly charming and accessible.
 They're so basic that they tap into the barest parts of humanity and its desires.
 Also, I know this song is canonically about drugs—but I love to interpret it in terms of people letting each other down.
-The phrase, "Never let me down again," is possibly one of the most striking, fear-inducing, yet inspiring things you can both say and hear from someone you admire, respect or love.
+If I was told, "Never let me down again," I'd be so stricken, frightened and ashamed, and snap into obedience, but I'd definitely be at least partly in awe.

 I really want to talk about the point after the second chorus, when the synth begins to sound more "grand" and final as it increases in volume.
 Just before Martin Gore's vocals come in and Gahan is repeating "never let me down", it's like he's stuck in this disbelieving loop of you let me down, you let me down, neither of us can get over this and this is the end.
-However, the omission of "again" makes it feel like he's still trying to maintain that he hasn't been let down yet, he can still give the other person one more chance by telling them to never disappoint him—but the sounds and the video show that he's reaching his conclusion.
-He's spent this entire time feeling so good, having so much fun with this person in his life, but he has to let them go now that they have let him down.
+However, the omission of "again" makes it feel like he's still trying to maintain that he hasn't been let down yet, he can still give the other person one more chance by telling them to never disappoint him—but the music video shows him literally stumbling and falling down.
+They have let him down.
 Or maybe he has let himself down, and is finally realising that he can't keep punishing the people he's with by expecting them to be perfect and keep him happy all the time.
-Because having someone expect something impossible of you is a punishment in itself.
+Because having someone expect something impossible of you is a punishment in itself... it shows they don't know you, or that they don't care to know you.
+A quick side note on what I wrote there: I believe that this idea is why I find the most "power" you can have over someone is through imagining them doing things that maybe they haven't even imagined themselves doing.
+The imagination is like the greatest source of power, because it is limitless.
+And secret.
+Meaning you can get away with anything so long as it is kept in your imagination.

 The half-step in the "grand finale" section is also extremely potent, it feels like he is tripping over his memories with this person and coming up with positive, happy experiences, reasons why he should stay—but then the longer, darker drags of the synth are continually trying to bring him back down to reality.